Eagles Edge Rusher Update On Rehab, Says He Is Ready To 'Build My Armor'

-Eagles Edge Rusher Update On Rehab, Says He Is Ready To "Build My Armor"
+Eagles Edge Rusher Gives Update On Rehab, Says He Is Ready To "Build My Armor"

 PHILADELPHIA – Landon Dickerson and Cam Jurgens went into Super Bowl LIX needing surgery.
 Dickerson for a knee.
 Jurgens for a back.
 The two Eagles offensive linemen played despite the injuries.
 They toughed it out.